flvSantos15/cllg1TodoList22/STEP.md

 - NextAuth, signin, signup and signout with github
 - Separate notes for user
 - changes in layout for user photo and name
+- update all tasks as completed
+- remove all tasks